phillipgessert/phillipgessert.github.io/_posts/2013-09-04-eve-of-light.markdown

 <figure>
 	<img src="/img/portfolio/eve-of-light/broken-angels-jacket.png" alt="">
-	<figcaption>This one was set up for both print and ebook—the print version was published using Createspace.
-Here's a view of the cover and spine…</figcaption>
+	<figcaption><p>This one was set up for both print and ebook—the print version was published using Createspace.
+Here's a view of the cover and spine…</p></figcaption>
 </figure>

 <figure>
 	<img src="/img/portfolio/eve-of-light/broken-angels-back.png" alt="">
-	<figcaption>…and here's a view of the back cover and spine.
-The yellow bands are meant to introduce a slightly glitchy element to the look of the book—we'd like each book to look a little more dark and 'off' than the last.</figcaption>
+	<figcaption><p>…and here's a view of the back cover and spine.
+The yellow bands are meant to introduce a slightly glitchy element to the look of the book—we'd like each book to look a little more dark and 'off' than the last.</p></figcaption>
 </figure>

 <figure>
 	<img src="/img/portfolio/eve-of-light/interior-1.png" alt="">
-	<figcaption>Here's the layout for the book's interior.
+	<figcaption><p>Here's the layout for the book's interior.
 It's meant to be transparent, placing the story first—but there are a few style elements pulled in from the cover.
 The typeface fot the chapter head (Interstate) for instance.
-And the infinity symbol is a visual nod to the oroborous, and fits the same themes that illustration does.</figcaption>
+And the infinity symbol is a visual nod to the oroborous, and fits the same themes that illustration does.</p></figcaption>
 </figure>

 ## Divinities, Entangled

 <figure>
 	<img src="/img/portfolio/eve-of-light/divinities-cover.png" alt="">
-	<figcaption>And here's the third book (second in the proper series)—Divinities, Entangled.</figcaption>
+	<figcaption><p>And here's the third book (second in the proper series)—Divinities, Entangled.</p></figcaption>
 </figure>

 <figure>